Mike Collins (politician): Immigration

 On January 24, 2024, Collins introduced a bill he called the "RAZOR Act" which would ban federal authorities from removing razor wire placed along the border with Mexico by the State of Texas and the Texas National Guard.

 After a migrant in New York City was released from jail without bail in February 2024 after allegedly attacking a police officer; Collins suggested the migrant be executed.
 Collins stated on X that the migrant should be given "a ticket on Pinochet Air for a free helicopter ride back.”
 Collins's post referenced the Chilean government's killing of dissidents on death flights carried out during the rule of Augusto Pinochet.
 The migrant Collins had suggested be executed was later cleared of wrongdoing after the Manhattan district attorney's office announced he had been misidentified.

 After the murder of Laken Riley, who was a Georgia resident, Collins introduced the Laken Riley Act, which requires U.S. Immigration and Customs Enforcement to detain undocumented immigrants charged with theft.
 The Laken Riley Act passed the House of Representatives during the 118th Congress.
 In January 2025, the Laken Riley Act was passed by both chambers of Congress and was signed into law by President Trump.

 Abortion

+During his initial congressional run in 2022, Collins told an anti-abortion group he supported banning abortions without any exceptions.

-In January 2025, Collins cosponsored fellow GOP House member Eric Burlison's bill recognizing personhood as starting at conception.
+In January 2025, Collins co-sponsored fellow GOP House member Eric Burlison's bill recognizing personhood as starting at conception.

+Collins has described himself as "100 percent pro-life, period.
+No exceptions."
+President Trump privately raised concerns in 2026 on Collins' hardline anti-abortion views, suggesting it could result in Collins losing in his election for the U.S. Senate.

+Environment

+Collins denies the existence of climate change, referring to it as "the climate hoax" in 2025.
+Collins warned of "fear-mongering climate zealots who want to ban gas stoves".

+Ethics investigation

+In November 2025, the House Ethics Committee announced that it was reviewing a complaint forwarded to it from the Office of Congressional Conduct regarding Collins and his chief of staff, Brandon Phillips.
+Phillips reportedly hired his girlfriend for an internship in Collins' office where she did little or no actual work.